-In Illinois, medical technician training requirements are very strict; and for this reason, there is no type of at home schooling, which can be taken to become a medical technician in Illinois.
-The job duties of a medical technician are dually important to diagnosing and determining particular health conditions in patients, and so their training must be held to the strictest of standards.
+In Illinois, medical technician requirements are very strict.
+For this reason, there is no type of at-home schooling that can be taken to become a medical technician in Illinois.
+The job duties of a medical technician are crucial to diagnosing and determining health conditions in patients, and so their training is held to strict standards.

-A medical technician in Illinois will need to have at least an associate’s degree in laboratory sciences before they can be considered for employment as a medical technician.
+A medical technician in Illinois should have at least an associate’s degree in laboratory sciences before they can be considered for employment as a medical technician.
 While it is highly desirable for a medical technician to hold a bachelor’s degree, it is not altogether necessary in combination with AMT certification.

 American Medical Technologist, www.amt1.com